-NOTE J - RETIREMENT PLAN
+NOTE I - RETIREMENT PLAN

 During January 2014, a qualified 401(k) Plan was established for eligible employees after one year of employment.
-Prior to the 401(k) Plan, Yu Ying offered a Simple IRA Plan to eligible employees after one year of service.
-Both the Simple IRA and the 401(k) Plans allow the participants to make voluntary contributions up to the maximum amount allowable by the Internal Revenue Code.
+The 401(k) Plan allows participants to make voluntary contributions up to the maximum amount allowable by the Internal Revenue Code.
 Yu Ying matches the employee's contribution up to 3% of the employee's salary, subject to a vesting schedule.
-Total expenses related to the Plans for the years ended June 30, 2016 and 2015 totaled \$87,548 and \$74,592, respectively.
+Total expenses related to the Plan for the years ended June 30, 2017 and 2016 totaled \$101,177 and \$87,548, respectively.